mbarrere/meta4ics/README.md

 1. ```java -jar meta4ics.jar inputFile.json [-c configFile]```
 This command executes META4ICS with an input JSON file that describes the network under analysis.
-The method used by META4ICS to compute the critical nodes is fully described in our paper:
+The method used by META4ICS to identify critical nodes is fully described in our paper:
 [Identifying Security-Critical Cyber-Physical Components in Industrial Control Systems](https://arxiv.org/abs/1905.04796)

 2. ```./web-viewer.py```